Sequential Competitive Facility Location: Exact and Approximate Algorithms: Conclusion and Future Research

 \section{Conclusion and Future Research}

-This paper provides exact and approximation algorithms for solving sequential CFLP with a probabilistic customer choice model.
-We adopt integer programming and robust optimization methodologies to develop an exact, branch-and-cut algorithm.
+This paper provides exact and approximation algorithms for solving sequential CFLP with probabilistic customer choice.
+We adopt integer programming and reformulation techniques to develop an exact, branch-and-cut algorithm.
 In addition, we derive an approximation algorithm with a constant guarantee on the ensuing market share.
-Extensive computational experiments generate insights on winning market share and demonstrate the effectiveness of the two valid inequalities we derive.
-For future research, the (S-CFLP) model can be further strengthened by incorporating additional facility designing decisions, including the attractiveness level of facilities (such as sizes and capacities).
+Extensive computational studies generate insights on winning market share and demonstrate the effectiveness of our approaches.
+For future research, the baseline (S-CFLP) model~\eqref{bl} can be further strengthened by incorporating additional designing features of the facilities, such as their capacities and the ``spillover'' effect (cf.~\citet{dan2019competitive}), which refers to that a facility spills its excessive demand to the nearby facilities.
+In addition, it is interesting to explore the use of other utility functions and customer choice models than the MNL model considered in this paper.
+An example is to explore how the customer demand of a facility may be impacted by the attractiveness levels of its nearby facilities.
 Another interesting direction is to consider uncertainty and asymmetric information in decision making.
-For example, the follower's strategy and budget for location may be unveiled to the leader.
+For example, the follower's strategy and budget may be unveiled to the leader.
+For all the aforementioned extensions, when they can still be formulated as a bilevel program (but with mixed-integer nonlinear structures in both levels), it is of high interest to investigate ways of designing algorithms based on cutting planes and other integer-programming related approaches to obtain high-quality solutions more efficiently.

+\ACKNOWLEDGMENT{Dr. Mingyao Qi is partially supported by the National Natural Science Foundation of China under grant No.\ 71772100 to work on this project.
+All the authors thank the Department Editor, Associate Editor, and three reviewers for making helpful suggestions and comments to improve the work.}

 \begin{appendices}